Company Why Credence

 The problem

 The data exists.
-The tools and operating model are what breaks.
+The tools and operating model are what break.

-Most firms do not lack data.
+Most CRE firms do not lack data.
 They lack a reliable way to connect it.
 Property-level books live in different systems.
 Leases and contracts live in PDFs.
-Approvals happen in inboxes and chat.
-Reporting is assembled after the fact.
+Approvals happen in inboxes and chat threads.
+Reporting gets assembled after the fact by someone who has to remember how the pieces fit.

-The result is an operating model that depends on manual translation: recurring mappings, spreadsheet tie-outs, folder searches, and tribal knowledge about why a number changed.
+The result is an operating model that depends on manual translation every period: recurring COA mappings, spreadsheet tie-outs, folder searches, and tribal knowledge about why a number changed six months ago.
+Teams are capable.
+The foundation is just not helping them.

 Fragmented inputs

-Accounting data, document context, and workflow decisions are stored separately, then reconciled later under pressure.
+Accounting data, document context, and workflow decisions are stored separately and reconciled under pressure every single period.

-Teams rebuild mappings, rollups, and report packages every period instead of compounding institutional knowledge.
+Teams rebuild the same mappings, rollups, and report packages instead of building on institutional knowledge that compounds.

-Reports may be directionally right, but answering the next question still requires tracing back through files and assumptions.
+Reports are directionally right, but answering the next question still requires tracing back through files, assumptions, and people who might have left.

 Walled-garden lock-in

-Prior solutions can make access conditional on staying inside their ecosystem, limiting portability and adding friction when teams need governed data elsewhere.
+Legacy solutions make access conditional on staying inside their ecosystem.
+This limits portability and adds friction when your team needs governed data anywhere else.

 Why Credence is different

-We designed the foundation around how institutional CRE actually works.
+We designed the foundation around how institutional CRE works.

 CRE portfolios are collections of operating partners, entity structures, accounting systems, document libraries, and reporting obligations.
-The platform has to meet that reality rather than demand a clean-room migration.
+The platform has to meet that reality.
+It cannot demand that your operators switch ERPs, your JV partners change their formats, or your team pause operations for a platform migration.

-• Governed financial records create consistent rollups across partners, entities, funds, and periods.
+• Governed financial records create consistent rollups across partners, entities, funds, and periods without asking anyone to change their system.

-• Source-backed provenance keeps every output tied to the files, rules, and decisions behind it.
+• Source-backed provenance keeps every output tied to the files, rules, and decisions behind it, so every number survives LP interrogation.

-• AI-native automation accelerates ingestion, mapping, variance review, document abstraction, and reporting without removing human judgment.
+• AI-native automation accelerates ingestion, mapping, variance review, document abstraction, and reporting without removing the human judgment that makes high-stakes decisions trustworthy.

-• Open, pragmatic adoption lets teams start with the workflow that matters now while keeping governed data portable and building toward one system of record.
+• Open, pragmatic adoption lets teams start with the workflow that matters most now, while keeping governed data portable and building toward one system of record at the right pace.

 Who it is for